-Clients who cross professional boundaries present significant challenges, including how to manage the situation without putting yourself at risk for legal action related to inappropriate behavior.
+Clients who do not respect professional boundaries present significant challenges, including how to manage the situation without putting yourself at risk for legal action related to inappropriate behavior.
 Before describing strategies for dealing with boundary crossing by a client, here’s a quick look at boundary crossing and how to prevent it.

 What is boundary crossing?

-What constitutes boundary crossing varies, but it generally applies to anything that impinges on the therapeutic relationship between client and counselor.
-Such actions might include large gifts, sexual advances, repeated missed appointments, or social contact outside of appointments.
+, a professional boundary can be defined as “a frame around the counseling relationship that creates safety for the client.”
+What constitutes professional boundary crossing varies, but it generally applies to anything that impinges on the therapeutic relationship between client and counselor.
+Some boundary crossing examples might include large gifts, sexual advances, repeated missed appointments, or social contact outside of appointments.
 Psychotherapist John Bradshaw breaks down boundary crossing into five categories: sexual, physical, emotional, intellectual, and spiritual.

 In addition, be familiar with your state’s regulations and legislation addressing the client-counselor relationship, your employer’s policies (if applicable), and articles related to professional boundaries.

 Establish professional boundaries from the start of the counseling relationship.
 Talk to your client about items such as the purpose of the relationship, fees, and appointments, and document your discussion.
 Have the client sign a form that he or she has received the information.
 In essence, you’re obtaining informed consent.

 Sit at an appropriate distance during the appointment and be cautious when touching a client because it can easily be misinterpreted.
 Don’t disclose too much personal information.
 It’s acceptable to receive small gifts of gratitude, but nothing that’s valuable or creates some kind of indebtedness to the client.
 You should document all gifts received.